clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

   file to provide security for the updated content you create.

 * The `CONTENTURL` and `VERSIONURL` variables set the domain or IP address where swupd looks for your update content and the corresponding version.
   You must set these variables to the domain or IP-address of the server hosting the update content.
 You can use any web server to host your update content.
-To learn how to install and configure web server using |CL|, visit :ref:`web-server-install`.
+To learn how to install and configure web server using |CL|, see :ref:`create-nginx-web-server`.
 For our example, the web update content within the `SERVER_STATE_DIR` directory is located here:
   :file:`/home/clr/mix/update/www`.
 If the web server is on the same machine as this directory, you can create a symlink to the directory in your web server's document root to easily host the content.
 These URLs are embedded in images created for your mix.
 The `swupd-client` looks at these URLs to determine if a new version is available and the location